Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation function of the Pfaffian Schur process

-where the contours are are positively oriented circles around $0$ of radii greater than $1$.
-Furthermore, under the substitution $z=\tilde{z}^{-1}_{i,u}$ and $w=\tilde{z}^{-1}_{j,v}$, one can get \eqref{eq:PfaffianMatDes3rdTerm}. \ee

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author is grateful to his adviser Prof. Ivan Corwin for suggesting the problem considered in this paper.
-We also thankfully acknowledge his numerous critical comments on the earlier drafts of this paper.
+The author is grateful to his adviser Professor Ivan Corwin for suggesting the problem considered in this paper.
+We also thankfully acknowledge his numerous critical comments on the earlier versions of this paper.
 We are thankful to Guillaume Barraquand for his various remarks on the proofs and especially, suggesting a substitution in Theorem~\ref{TheoremForSinglePartition}.
+We thank the anonymous referees whose comments have greatly improved this manuscript.
+We also like to thank Professor Alexei Borodin for pointing out some mistakes in the citations which have been corrected.